If you are using SiteGround hosting, then few of them might experience high TTFB in recent times.

 Here is our site hosted on SiteGround Growbig plan and the TTFB is greater than 400ms in US & UK locations.

-Though it looks good, the TTFB score is still not best and you can compare the TTFB of Cloudways Linode plan below.
+Though it looks good, the TTFB score is still not the best and you can compare the TTFB of Cloudways Linode plan below.
 So, there is still a lot of places to improve TTFB in SiteGround.

 This article talks about optimizing SiteGround for better TTFB in the next ten minutes which also improves the LCP in WordPress.